Nikmaz-06/Practicum-Exam-IMAD-5112--Nikyle-Mazeau/README.md

 * Helps manage your playlists and songs in a neat and orderly fashion.
 * Add as many songs as you want to your playlists as there is no limit!

+## Screenshots/Images of the app running

+Below are some screenshots of the app running on the emulator if you are still confused or unsure